horagong/RoboND-Perception-Project/writeup.md

 ![scene2](images/scene2.png)
 ![scene3](images/scene3.png)

-I think the accuracy would be increased with the larger number of test data and tuning parameter of SVM.
+I think the accuracy would be increased with the larger number of test data and tuning parameters of SVM.